abobreshov/linkedInExportTool/index.md

 * Can export contacts of particular contact

 Looking for leads?
 Maybe need to find a right candidate?
 The tool can be very useful for you.
 Exported to excel contacts can be easily imported to CRM.
-Has a lots of contacts to export?
+Has a lot of contacts to export?
+Just try this tool and find out how it could save your time on routine work.

 Exported Fields: __Full Name__, __Email__, __Phone__, __Location__, __Title__, __Industry__, __Company__, __Company Url__, __Distance__, __IM__, __Website__, __Profile Url__